Permafrost/Tundra/README.md

     * `$list` is the IData[] list grown by the desired `$count` of items, with the original items preserved and the new items padded with `$item` (or null if not specified).

+* #### tundra.list.document:include

+  Returns true if the given item is found in the given list.

+  * Inputs:
+    * `$list` is a list to check whether the given `$item` exists in.
+    * `$item` is the item to be checked against the given `$list`.

+  * Outputs:
+    * `$include?` is a boolean indicating the the given `$item` exists as an item in the given `$list`.

+* #### tundra.list.document:insert

+  Returns a new list with the given item inserted at the desired index in the given list.

+  * Inputs:
+    * `$list` is a list to check whether the given `$item` exists in.
+    * `$item` is the item to be checked against the given `$list`.
+    * `$index` is the index at which to insert the item.
+List indexing is zero-based.
+Supports both forward and reverse indexing (where, for example, an index of -1 is the last item in the list, and an index of -2 is the second last item in the list).

+  * Outputs:
+    * `$list` is the resulting list with the item inserted at the desired index.

+* #### tundra.list.document:join

+  Many-to-one conversion of an IData document list to an IData document.

+  Calls the given joining service, passing the IData document list as an input, and returning the resulting IData document as output.
+  The joining service must accept an IData document list, and return a single IData document.

+  * Inputs:
+    * `$documents` is an IData document list to be joined or aggregated together into one IData document.

+    * `$service` is the fully-qualified joining service name that is called to join or aggregate the IData document list.
+This service must accept an IData[] array, and return a single IData object.

+    * `$pipeline` is an optional IData document for specifying arbitrary input arguments to the invocation of `$service`.

+    * `$service.input` is an optional name to use for the IData document list for the input pipeline of the `$service` invocation.
+      Defaults to $documents.

+    * `$service.output` is an optional name to use for the output IData parameter returned by the `$service` invocation.
+Defaults to
+      $document.

+  * Outputs:
+    * `$document` is the resulting IData document returned by `$service`.

+* #### tundra.list.document.key:lowercase

+  Converts all keys in each item in the given IData document list to lower case.

+  * Inputs:
+    * `$list` is an IData document list whose item's keys are to be converted to lower case.
+    * `$locale` optionally identifies the case transformation rules to be used for a given [Locale].
+If not specified, the [default locale] is used.
+    * `$recurse?` is an optional boolean indicating if embedded IData documents and IData document lists should also have their keys converted to lower case.
+Defaults to false.

+  * Outputs:
+    * `$list` is the given IData document list with all item's keys converted to lower case.

+* #### tundra.list.document.key:replace

+  Replaces all occurrences of the given [regular expression pattern] in each item's keys in the given IData document list with the replacement string.

+  * Inputs:
+    * `$list` is an IData document list to have all occurrences of the given [regular expression pattern] in each item's keys replaced.
+    * `$pattern` is the [regular expression pattern] to match against each key.
+    * `$replacement` is the replacement string to be substituted in each key wherever the given pattern is found.
+    * `$literal?` is a boolean indicating if the replacement string should be treated as a literal string.
+If false, captured groups can be referred to with dollar-sign references, such as $1, and other special characters may need to be escaped.
+      Defaults to false.
+    * `$recurse?` is an optional boolean indicating if embedded IData documents and IData document lists should also have occurrences of the pattern in their string values replaced.
+Defaults to false.

+  * Outputs:
+    * `$list` is the given IData document list with all occurrences of the given [regular expression pattern] in each item's keys replaced with `$replacement`.

+* #### tundra.list.document.key:trim

+  Removes leading and trailing whitespace from all item's keys in the given IData document list.

+  * Inputs:
+    * `$list` is an IData document list whose item's keys are to be trimmed of leading and trailing whitespace characters.
+    * `$recurse?` is an optional boolean indicating if embedded IData documents and IData document lists should also have their keys trimmed.
+Defaults to false.

+  * Outputs:
+    * `$list` is the given IData document list with all item's keys trimmed of leading and trailing whitespace characters removed.

+* #### tundra.list.document.key:uppercase

+  Converts all keys in each item in the given IData document list to upper case.

+  * Inputs:
+    * `$list` is an IData document list whose item's keys are to be converted to upper case.
+    * `$locale` optionally identifies the case transformation rules to be used for a given [Locale].
+If not specified, the [default locale] is used.
+    * `$recurse?` is an optional boolean indicating if embedded IData documents and IData document lists should also have their keys converted to upper case.
+Defaults to false.

+  * Outputs:
+    * `$list` is the given IData document list with all item's keys converted to upper case.

+* #### tundra.list.document:length

+  Returns the number of items in the given list.

+  * Inputs:
+    * `$list` is a list to count the number of items in.

+  * Outputs:
+    * `$length` is the number of items in the given list.

+* #### tundra.list.document:map

+  Returns a new list created by invoking the given service for each item in the input list, passing `$item`, `$index`, `$iteration` and `$length` variables, and collecting the values returned by the service to form the new list.

+  This is an implementation of a higher-order [map function] for document lists.

+  * Inputs:
+    * `$list` is a list to be iterated over.
+    * `$service` is a fully-qualified service name identifying the service to be invoked to process each item in the list.
+    * `$pipeline` is an optional IData document containing arbitrary input arguments used when invoking `$service`.
+    * `$item.input` is an optional variable name used when passing each item in the list to the invocation of `$service`.
+Defaults to
+      $item.
+    * `$item.output` is an optional variable name used when extracting the resulting item from the invocation of `$service`.
+Defaults to
+      $item.

+  * Outputs:
+    * `$list` is the newly constructed list containing the returned items from invoking `$service` for each input list item.

+* #### tundra.list.document:prepend

+  Prepends a single item to the front of a list, such that prepending an item to a list containing n items results in a new list of n + 1 items.

+  * Inputs:
+    * `$list` is a list to be prepended to.
+    * `$item` is the item to prepend to the given list.

+  * Outputs:
+    * `$list` is the resulting list with the given `$item` prepended to the start.

+* #### tundra.list.document:put

+  Sets the value of the item at the given index in the given list.

+  * Inputs:
+    * `$list` is a list in which to set the given value.
+    * `$item` is the item to be set in the given list.
+    * `$index` is an optional zero-based index identifying the item to be set.
+Supports forward and reverse indexing (where, for example, an index of -1 is the last item in the list, and an index of -2 is the second last item in the list).

+  * Outputs:
+    * `$list` is the resulting list with the item at the given index set to the given value.

 * #### tundra.list.document:resize